ajpagente/ajpagente.github.io/_posts/2020-03-09-using-xcconfig.md

 To verify your signing settings, attach a device to your development Mac, choose the device as the build target in XCode, and press ⌘+B to build.
 A successful build confirms that the signing settings are right.

 That's it!
 You have configured your XCode project to use xcconfig.
 You can now run your app on a device.
 Happy developing!!!

+Continue to [Part 2]({% link _posts/2020-03-21-xcb-with-xcconfig.md %}), to learn how to generate an ipa from the command-line.